Seized cocaine that the DEA believes was heading to Alberta. Image via Twitter

 “In these cases we’re always working toward the next level, the command and control figures,” says Schrant, noting the cozy collaboration between the RCMP and DEA.
 “We’re trying to work as high as we can possibly go.”

-Before ending this totally weird conversation, Schrant made a point of defending the hard-working reputation of the Mennonite faith.
-"By no means is this an indictment of the Mennonite community as a whole," he says, citing a "few bad seeds" as the culprit.
-"They tried to use the Mennonite faith as a cover."
+Before hanging up, Schrant made a point of defending the hard-working reputation of the Mennonite faith.
+“By no means is this an indictment of the Mennonite community as a whole,” he says, citing a “few bad seeds” as the culprit.
+“They tried to use the Mennonite faith as a cover.”

 More on Alberta: